-Before you place an ad on Craigslist or advertise a vacancy, it is crucial that you understand fair housing laws and what you can say and do when selecting tenants.
+Before you place an ad on Craigslist or another site, or otherwise advertise a vacancy, it is crucial that you understand fair housing laws and what you can say and do when selecting tenants.
 This includes the language in your ads and the questions you ask on a rental application or when interviewing potential tenants.

-In addition, many states and cities prohibit additional types of discrimination.
-For example, California fair housing laws prohibit discrimination on the basis of sexual orientation and marital status: California laws also cover small landlords (who might otherwise be exempt from federal law which does not cover owner-occupied properties with four or fewer units).
+In addition, many states and cities prohibit more types of discrimination.
+For example, California fair housing laws prohibit discrimination on the basis of sexual orientation and marital status.
+California laws also cover landlords who might otherwise be exempt from federal law, such as landlords of owner-occupied properties with four or fewer units.

-For details on antidiscrimination laws, start by checking the U.S. Department of Housing and Urban Development or HUD website, which includes a list of fair housing resources by state (including local agencies).
+For details on antidiscrimination laws, visit the U.S. Department of Housing and Urban Development's (HUD) website, which includes a list of fair housing resources by state (including local agencies).